tqtezos/stablecoin/docs/specification.md

 - Receiving addresses must be whitelisted.

-- Sender must be minter.
+- Sender must be minter and be in global minter list.

 - The total amount of minted coins must not exceed the current minting allowance specified for each minter individually.